The AGC model using the Engee Function

 This is the main function of our algorithm.
 It

-If the envelope value is less than 0.08, envelope_gain is set to 0.08.
+If the value of the envelope is less than 0.08, then the envelope_gain is set to 0.08.

-Otherwise, the current envelope value is used.
+Otherwise, the current value of the envelope is used.

 The function returns the loudness value divided by envelope_gain,

-which is the final value of the gain
+which is the final gain value

-gain at a particular calculation step.
+at a specific calculation step.

 us to store and redefine this value at each of the calculation steps.